logo

 • Maximum speed of 15.5 mph (25 km/h)

-• Maximum motor power generally around 500W
+• Maximum motor power is generally around 500W

 • Two wheels aligned with handlebar steering